The Hazards and Benefits of Condescension in Social Learning: Dynamics

 Suppose $\tilde\alpha-\alpha \in (0,1)$.
 As asymptotic learning holds, we know that the agents will take the high action from some point on.
 Until then, there will be \emph{runs} of wrong actions, or sequences of consecutive agents who make the wrong choice.
 These will be separated by runs of agents who make the correct choice.

 The argument for efficient learning includes two parts.
 First, we show that the expected number of bad runs is finite.
 Second, we show that the expected length of each bad run is finite.
 Moreover, the expected length of a bad run is uniformly bounded, regardless of the history that came before that run.
-It follows that the total number of agents $W$ who take the wrong action has finite expectation.
+It follows that the total number of agents $W$ who take the wrong action has a finite expectation.

 The reason that the number of bad runs has finite expectation is that regardless of the history, there is a uniform lower bound $\delta$ on the probability that a good herd continues forever.
-This implies that the distribution of the number of bad runs is stochastically dominated by a geometric distribution, which has finite expectation.
+This implies that the distribution of the number of bad runs is stochastically dominated by a geometric distribution, which has a finite expectation.
 This holds whenever $\tilde\alpha-\alpha < 1$, i.e., whenever agents are not overly condescending.
 The argument is similar to the one from the previous section, which showed that in this range the probability of $\bar a=h$ is positive in the high state.

 To show that the expected length of each bad run is finite, we again follow the line of argument from the previous section showing that $\bar a=\ell$ has zero probability in the high state.
 This holds whenever $\tilde\alpha > \alpha$, i.e., when agents are condescending.
 Moreover, we show that the expected length of a bad run is uniformly bounded, regardless of the history that came before it started.
 This is a consequence of the fact that the public belief at the onset of a run cannot be arbitrarily high or low, but is bounded away from 0 and 1.
-This is a consequence of tail regularity.
+This is a consequence of tail regularity (see Proposition~\ref{prop:finite_exp_duration}).

-We note that this last step is obtained in the well-specified setting of \cite{Rosenberg_Vieille_ECMA_2019} by appealing to the fact that $\{\frac{1-\pi_n}{\pi_n}\}$ is a martingale under the correct conditional measure (that is, $\BP_h$ in the high state).
-In our misspecified case the public likelihood $\{\frac{1-\tilde{\pi}_n}{\tilde{\pi}_n}\}$ is not a martingale under the correct measure.
+We note that this last step is obtained in the well-specified setting of \cite{Rosenberg_Vieille_ECMA_2019} by appealing to the overturning principle and the fact that $\{\frac{1-\pi_n}{\pi_n}\}$ is a martingale under the correct conditional measure (that is, $\BP_h$ in the high state).
+In our misspecified case, the overturning principle still holds, but the public likelihood $\{\frac{1-\tilde{\pi}_n}{\tilde{\pi}_n}\}$ is not a martingale under the correct measure.
 Thus, we have to apply a mechanical method that appeals to tail-regularity.